Chainguard Glossary

 SBOM

-An acronym, SBOM stands for a software bill of materials (plural: SBOMs or software bill_s_ of materials).
+An acronym, SBOM stands for a software bill of materials (plural: SBOMs or software bills of materials).
 An SBOM is like an electronic packaging slip or receipt, it is a formal record that contains the details and supply chain relationships (such as dependencies) of the components used in building given software.

 Sigstore